Six-year-old boy killed in bus accident had crossed road ahead of his mother: Coroner

 "Parents and child-minders can use this opportunity to teach the child to identify safe crossing places, to anticipate driver behaviour and to generally be aware of the traffic environment," she said.

-"These simple steps would go a long way in limiting the number of child causalities on our roads."
+"These simple steps would go a long way in limiting the number of child casualties on our roads."

 She said the boy's death was "an unfortunate traffic misadventure" and extended her condolences to his family.